How to Implement Inclusive Education

 Understanding current practices

-To start inclusive education system teachers must first understand the demographic of the school.
+To start an inclusive education system teachers must first understand the demographic of the school.
 Understanding that will help teachers to identify what needs to be changed.

 Making a leadership team